tsiki/connectednotes/README.md

 # Tech stack

-Angular 9 (so Typescript) is the main framework.
-Codemirror is used to provide markdown highlighting, marked.js provides markdown rendering and d3 the graph view.
+Angular (ie. Typescript) is the main framework.
+Codemirror is used to provide markdown highlighting, marked.js provides markdown rendering.

 # Comparison to other Zettelkasten-ish note taking apps

 While there are some
-other open source Zettelkasten based note taking apps (shoutout to the great Zettlr) AFAIK none of those provide direct integration with cloud storage and accessibility via web/mobile.
+other open source Zettelkasten based note taking apps (shoutout to the great Zettlr) AFAIK none of those provide direct integration with cloud storage, accessibility via web/mobile and first-class flashcard integration.

-Also, most such apps (open source or not) are currently based on Electron.
+Also, many such apps (open source or not) are currently based on Electron, which has its own set of problems.
-While Electron is powerful and well-supported, I think it carries long-term risks that PWAs don't have.
-Namely, Electron apps must be kept up-to-date by manually releasing new versions based on the the latest Electron, whereas PWAs can rely on the user to keep their browser udpated which reduces the maintenance load.
-Also, code signing Electron apps is not trivial and increases maintenance load.
-This makes it more important to have support from a commercial company or dedicated open source maintainers, where the same doesn't apply for PWAs (to a degree).

 # Planned timeline

-Get major missing features working by the end of July and push out 1.0.
+Alpha will be released by the end of January.

-Responsiveness and offline support are probably the biggest time sinks so those might get cut from 1.0 depending on how much time there is.

 # Setting up your own instance